nicolascuello/Stellar-MADE/drawings.md

 # Stellar-MADE Project

-### Drawings by Italian students
+### Drawings by Italian students from Alba Adriatica

-Before a presentation called "The mysteries of planet formation: Planets and binary stars", the students of this Italian school located in Alba Adriatica were asked to prepare some scientific drawings.
+This activity was organised remotely via Zoom thanks to Donatella Marconi who contacted me from a school located in Alba Adriatica (Italy).
+One week before the scheduled presentation ("The mysteries of planet formation: Planets and binary stars"), the students were asked to think about planets in binaries and draw their possible orbits.

 These are all the instructions they received:

->"Planets exist in system with two stars.
-Imagine and draw the kind of orbits they could have."
+>"Planets exist in systems with two stars.
+Imagine and draw the orbits they could have."

-With their permission, I share some of them below:
+With their permission, I share below some of the best drawings:

 - Abel Osagie, 3º, scuola di Alba Adriatica, 19/01/2022
     <img src="https://nicolascuello.github.io/Stellar-MADE/images/abel-drawing.jpeg" alt="Abel drawing" width="600"/>